Integral structures on $p$-adic Fourier theory: Power sums

 \begin{proposition} Let $i$, $e$ and $h$ be natural numbers.
 We put $q=p^h$.
 Then we have

 In the above, the equality holds if and only if $i \equiv -1 \mod q$.
 In particular, if $e \leq p-1$ or $i<q$, we have

-and the equality holds if and only if $i=q-1$.
-In this case, $|\overline{\gamma}(0)|=|\pi/q|$. \end{proposition} \begin{proof} First, we assume that $i<q$.
+and the equality holds if and only if $i=q-1$, and we have $\overline{\rho}(0)=|\pi/q|$. \end{proposition} \begin{proof} First, we assume that $i<q$.
 We prove the inequality by induction on $h$.
 If $h=1$, then $i<p$.
 Hence the left hand side is equal to zero, namely $v_p(i!)=0$, and the right hand side take the maximum value when $i=p-1$, which is also equal to zero.
 We assume that the inequality holds for natural numbers less than $h$.
 Since the right hand side is strictly increasing for $i$, and $v_p(i!)$ strictly increase only when $p$ divides $i$, we may assume that $i$ is of the form $i=kp-1$ for some natural number $k \leq p^{h-1}$.
 We have On the other hand, we have

 In the last inequality, we used the inductive hypothesis and $k \leq p^{h-1}$.
 Hence we have the desire inequality and the equality holds only when $k=p^{h-1}$, namely, $i=q-1$.
 For $i \geq q$, by Lemma \ref{lemma; binom} ii) and induction, we have